Documentation

 Events

 Components can provide events to signal when activity occurs (e.g. button pressed or mouse moved).
-JFormDesigner shows events in the Structure view and event properties in the Properties view.
+JFormDesigner shows events in the Events category in the Properties view.

 Add Event Handlers¶